The poll will mark the end of the 38-year rule of President Jose Eduardo dos Santos who is not running for reelection.

 It’s hard to imagine the country without him, but Dos Santos’s departure could well set change in motion.

 The court was acting in response to a case filed by 14 Angolan lawyers who accused the president of nepotism and violation of the Angolan probity law.

-The appointment of President Robert Mugabe's son-in-law, Simba Chikore, as CEO of the country's national airline is just the most recent controversy.
+The appointment of President Robert Mugabe's son-in-law, Simba Chikore, as COO of the country's national airline is just the most recent controversy.

 Tanzania's new man Magufuli strengthens era of Africa’s ‘baby boomer’ leaders, as a new order struggles to emerge

 'Dinosaur' presidents remain in Uganda, Angola, Zimbabwe and even Mauritius.
 But Tanzania win could have other unexpected consequences.